 Most manufacturing applications require water.
 Not only is the water needed to process parts, to clean machinery, to wash out packaging and to produce consumables, but there are also a number of other ways water is used in the manufacturing industry.
 Here are some of the ways reverse osmosis can be used in the following sectors:

-- Automotive industry – water plays a huge part in maintaining, producing and cleaning of a vehicle.
+- Automotive industry – water plays a huge part in maintaining, producing, and cleaning a vehicle.
 The production and maintenance of vehicles can produce a lot of waste-water.
-This waste-water can contain oil, grease and other dangerous chemicals and metals.
+This waste-water can contain oil, grease, and other dangerous chemicals and metals.
 If this wastewater isn’t correctly treated, it can cause damage to the environment.
 Reverse osmosis can be used to purify the water throughout the manufacturing process.
 Not only will this make the process safer, but it can also save money.

 - Food and drink – using clean, purified water in the manufacturing of food and drink products is essential.
 Not only is water an essential ingredient of many of these products, but purified water is also needed to clean and sanitize surfaces.